nonotnonez/aws-ws/content/8-devopsaws/8.1-commit/_index.md

 pre : " <b> 8.1 </b> "
 ---

 ![81](/aws-ws/images/8-devopsaws/81/1.png?featherlight=false&width=50pc)

+#### Overview

+- A version control is the ability to understand the various changes that happen to the code over time.
+The key to version control is that you should be able to roll back to the commits.
+And all of these can be enabled using a version control system.
+And a very popular one is called Git.

 -  Version control is the ability to understand the various changes that happened to the code overtime (and possibly roll back)